RTSIR/GBGNRNet/README.md

 python GBGNRNet_Gray.py

-This will save the 'GBGNRNet_Gray.h5' file of in the folder 'Pretrained_models/'.
+This will save the 'GBGNRNet_Gray.h5' file in the folder 'Pretrained_models/'.

 # Citation
 @article{thakur2022gradient,